-This area has been the subject of recent surveys and includes work by Arjona, Ladaique and Pearson, (ALP) (2001), Lindert (2004), Gordon and Wang (2004), and Scarth (2000).
-Although the high level of inequality and low level of redistribution in the United States is an important counter-example, ALP find support for the hypothesis that higher levels of pregovernment ("market") income inequality leads to greater levels of redistribution.
-In turn they suggest that the form of additional redistribution also matters and that policies that reduce market income inequality directly, by raising the market incomes of the poor, may be good for growth.
+This area has been the subject of recent surveys and includes work by Arjona, Ladaique and Pearson, (2001), Lindert (2004), Gordon and Wang (2004), and Scarth (2000).
+Although the high level of inequality and low level of redistribution in the United States is an important counter-example, Arjona, Ladaique and Pearson find support for the hypothesis that higher levels of pre-government ('market') income inequality leads to greater levels of redistribution.
+In turn, they suggest that the form of additional redistribution is also important and that policies that reduce market income inequality directly, by raising the market incomes of the poor, may be good for growth.
 The example they give is greater education for the poor, which produces lower market income inequality.
-They admit that other interpretations are also relevant, e.g., that more redistribution causes lower market incomes (due to poverty traps and lower labor supply) and that in turn these phenomena may reduce economic growth.
+They admit that other interpretations are also relevant, for example, that more redistribution causes lower market incomes (due to poverty traps and lower labor supply) and that in turn these phenomena may reduce economic growth.
 They conclude that they cannot say which interpretation best fits the data.
 The historical record surveyed by Lindert (2004) suggests that public spending for social services and income security (which reduces disposable income inequality) enhances economic growth and efficiency rather than detracting from it.
-The literature or growth, inequality, and social spending, therefore, suggests that wise social welfare expenditures may, in fact, enhance economic growth and efficiency more than they harm it.
+The literature or growth, inequality and social spending therefore suggests that wise social welfare expenditures may in fact enhance economic growth and efficiency more than they harm it.